 cause the customer to need special help to perform job duties; or

-interfere with job retention; for example, the customer
+interfere with job retention or job advancement.

-has lost a job because of the impairment, or

-is unable to advance in his or her career due to his or her disability, or

-is unable to perform essential job duties.

 For additional information about the customer's condition and treatment and the condition's possible impact on employment, consult the Medical Disability Guidelines.

 If a customer's physical or mental impairment constitutes or results in a substantial impediment to employment, the customer has a disability for purposes of the VR services.

 …